 If You’re Facing a Divorce, Contact a Texas Divorce Lawyer Today

 While the whole DIY trend is great when you want to paint your bathroom or build a new workbench, it’s usually less favorable when you’re going through a serious legal procedure—like a divorce.
 The decisions you sign off on in your divorce decree today can reverberate in your life for a long time to come.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., has the experience, skill, and commitment to help ensure that your divorce settlement serves you into your future, whether you live in Sugar Land, Katy, Richmond, Rosenberg, or anywhere else in Texas.
+Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., has the experience, skill, and commitment to help ensure that your divorce settlement serves you into your future, whether you live in Richmond, Katy, Sugar Land, and Rosenberg.
 To schedule a consultation with Mr. Vendt, please contact or call us at (832) 276-9474 today.